-- Mix together the Oreo crumbs and cream cheese with a hand mixer.
+- In a large bowl, mix together the Oreo crumbs and cream cheese with an electric mixer.
 If it isn't coming together, get your hands in there and mix it up.

-- Melt the chocolate and stir until smooth.
-Then use a fork to dip the Oreo balls into the chocolate.
+- In a microwave-safe bowl, melt the chocolate (color will depend on which one you are making) in the microwave in 30-second intervals, stirring in-between each, until smooth.
+Use a fork to dip the Oreo balls into the chocolate (unless making ghosts).
 Tap on the edge of the bowl to get the smooth finish.
-Use a toothpick to help slide the ball onto the pan.
+Use a toothpick to help slide the ball back onto the baking sheet.

-- Spider: Before the chocolate hardens, press 6 licorice legs into the body of the spider.
-If the chocolate hardens before all the legs are attached, you can dip the ends of the licorice laces into the melted chocolate and hold them in place until the chocolate hardens.
-This takes about 20 seconds.
+- Before the chocolate hardens, press 6 licorice legs into the Oreo balls or body of the spider.
+If the chocolate hardens before all the legs are attached, you can dip the ends of the licorice laces into the melted chocolate and hold them in place about 20 seconds, or until the chocolate hardens.
 Using a toothpick, put a tiny bit of melted chocolate on the back of the candy eyes and adhere them to the spider.

-- Mummy: Allow the chocolate to harden.
-Drizzle some white chocolate over the Oreo ball in a back-and-forth motion to create the “bandage strips” on the mummy’s face.
+- Let the chocolate harden.
+Drizzle some white chocolate over each Oreo ball in a back-and-forth motion to create the “bandage strips” on the mummy’s face.
 Using a toothpick, put a tiny bit of melted chocolate on the back of the candy eyes and adhere them to the top of the Oreo ball to finish the mummy’s face.

-- Pumpkin: Before the chocolate hardens, press one of the pretzel pieces into the top of the Oreo ball, forming the pumpkin stem.
-To make the pumpkin leaf, dip the green M&M slightly into the orange melted chocolate and hold it in place, about 20 seconds, to adhere it to the top of the pumpkin.
+- Before the chocolate hardens, press 1 pretzel piece into the top of each Oreo ball, forming the pumpkin stem.
+To make the pumpkin leaf, dip the green M&M slightly into the melted orange chocolate and hold it in place, about 20 seconds, to adhere it to the top of the pumpkin.

-- Sprinkles: Before the chocolate hardens, add seasonal sprinkles.
-Then allow the chocolate to harden completely.
+- Before the chocolate hardens, add seasonal sprinkles.
+Let harden completely.